Larry Grayson: Early career

-It was while he performed as Billy Breen at the New Pavilion Theatre Redcar (now the Regent Cinema) that he started using his familiar catchphrase "shut that door" when a side door had been left open causing a cold breeze to blow across the stage straight from the sea.
+While he performed as Billy Breen at the New Pavilion Theatre Redcar (now the Regent Cinema) he first used what became his familiar catchphrase "shut that door" when a side door had been left open causing a cold breeze to blow across the stage straight from the sea.
 During this period, Grayson was briefly managed by Eve Taylor, who renamed him Larry Grayson and is credited with being the source of the phrase, as several of her clients revealed that whenever she wanted to discuss money or personal issues with her clients she would always tell them to "shut that door".
-Taylor struggled to find him the right opportunities and they parted, with Grayson becoming a client of Michael Grade.
+Taylor struggled to find him the right opportunities and they parted, and Grayson became a client of Michael Grade.

 Television career

 An early TV appearance in the 1950s had led to complaints about his act being too outrageous, and Grayson had resigned himself to a career off television.
 Then in the early 1970s his club act was seen by Michael Grade, then an agent, who signed him.

 Following several successful appearances in ATV variety shows, Grade's uncle, impresario Lew Grade, gave Grayson a contract to front a show, Shut That Door!
 (1972), and slightly later, the Larry Grayson Show.

-In 1974 he released the single "Am I Just a Pretty Face" on Pye Records.
+In 1974 he released the single Just Another Pretty Face on Pye Records.

 Grayson also made two cameo appearances in the Midlands-based soap opera Crossroads, as a flouncing, difficult customer at the Crossroads Motel and as the chauffeur at the wedding of Meg Richardson, played by his close friend Noele Gordon.
 In real life Grayson could not drive.
 He also made a number of guest appearances in variety shows, chat shows and panel games.